(First published on Mother's Day 2019)

 All of the mothers of sons described finding mentors, role models, and community for their sons through organized sports.
 And, at several turns they encountered the assumptions inherent in a game too often presented as fathers playing catch with sons.

 On his first day in the majors, Gomber was asked if his parents were coming.

 “Mom is,” he said.

 Eileen introduced Jack to baseball at 6 months old when she’d hold him on her lap at Dodger Stadium.
 She described adopting Jack as a “God-given opportunity” where “a door opened wide and I chose whether to walk through it or not, and I did.
 And on the other side was Jack.”
-She named him for a close friend and they were the inseparable dynamic duo for his first four years.
+She named him for a close friend, and they were the inseparable dynamic duo for his first four years.
 When he could no longer sit on her lap at Dodgers games, he got his own ticket.
 At 5, they found a tee-ball team about 20 minutes from home.
-At 7, Jack’s youth league team won a weekend tournament – and few weekends were free of sports since.
-Eileen saw baseball as a chance to pay for college – a door that Jack could open and walk through.
+At 7, Jack’s youth league team won a weekend tournament — and few weekends since have been free of sports.
+Eileen saw baseball as a chance to pay for college — a door that Jack could open and walk through.

 Talk long enough with these Cardinals about their moms, and phrases and descriptions start to overlap and echo.
 The choices their mothers made, the hours stretched to pack 75 minutes of things into 60 minutes of time.

 And the traits they admired — and emulate.

 “The value of perseverance has always been there with her,” Wainwright said.
 “My dad left her in a bad spot.
 So she constantly had to work.
 The chips kept getting stacked against her, and she kept getting back up, every time.
 Perseverance has always been taught and ingrained in me just by watching her live.”